Cold Chamber Die Casting

 Cold Chamber Die Casting Advantages

 Cold chamber die casting is an effective, cost-effective process that can create a broad range of shapes and components compared to other types of manufacturing processes.
-The cold chamber die casting process can create parts that have long service life and may be designed to complement the visual appeal of the surrounding part.
-Some of the direct benefits that the cold chamber die casting process can provide, include:
+The cold chamber die casting process can create parts that have a long service life and may be designed to complement the visual appeal of the surrounding part.
+Some of the direct benefits that the cold chamber die casting process can provide include:

-- Increased Strength & Weight – Cold chamber die cast parts are stronger than plastic injection moldings having the same dimensions.
+- Increased Strength & Weight – Cold chamber die-cast parts are stronger than plastic injection moldings having the same dimensions.
 Thin wall castings are stronger and lighter than those possible with other casting methods.
 Plus, because die castings do not consist of separate parts welded or fastened together, the strength is that of the alloy rather than the joining process.

-- Dimensional Accuracy & Stability – This process produces parts that are durable and dimensionally stable, while maintaining close tolerances and heat resistant.
+- Dimensional Accuracy & Stability – This process produces parts that are durable and dimensionally stable while maintaining close tolerances and heat resistant.